-You'll need to make sure all the tables are setup and wells spaced, with barriers placed where appropriate.
+You'll need to make sure all the tables are set up and wells spaced, with barriers placed where appropriate.
 Check the net heights and tension.
 You may also want to wipe off the tables with a towel if they're dirty or dusty.
-And of course, you'll need to ready your control desk area.
+And of course, you'll need to prepare your control desk area.